 If the goal is to respond faster to risks, navigating networks like social media manually for information is not the answer.
 There’s an overwhelming amount of open-source data available on the web, but only a small fraction of this is valuable for disaster assessment and response.
 Uncovering this information quickly requires OSINT software, which enables users to quickly find relevant information across a variety of sources.
 Enter: Flashpoint.

-OSINT tools vary widely in their data coverage and functionality, but Echosec, Flashpoint’s real-time OSINT solution, is designed for emergency detection and response.
+OSINT tools vary widely in their data coverage and functionality, but Flashpoint Physical Security Intelligence (PSI; Formerly known as Echosec), is a real-time OSINT solution designed for physical security initiatives like emergency detection and response.
 How?

-To start, Echosec covers an expanse of data sources necessary for emergency response applications.
-These include mainstream networks where bystanders are more likely to document on-the-ground events, as well as covert sites where users may discuss risks in more detail or spread misinformation.
+Flashpoint PSI covers an expanse of data sources necessary for emergency response applications.
+These include mainstream networks where bystanders are more likely to document on-the-ground events and covert sites where users may discuss risks in more detail or spread misinformation.

-The system also ingests and displays data in real-time and allows users to create highly specific persistent searches.
-For emergency management teams, this means accessing the most current information without needing to manually navigate or refresh web pages.
-Lastly, Echosec supports more targeted emergency response by mapping open-source data geographically.
+The system also ingests and displays real-time data, allowing users to create highly specific persistent searches.
+For emergency management teams, this means accessing the most current information without manually navigating or refreshing web pages.
+Lastly, Flashpoint PSI supports more targeted emergency response by mapping open-source data geographically.

 This works for posts that have been geotagged by an author, like the one above—but also for posts that aren’t geotagged but still mention specific locations.
 This feature uses location-inference technology powered by machine learning.